 The course progression mapcourse progression map (http://www.monash.edu.au/pubs/2017handbooks/maps/map-d6004.pdf) will assist you to plan to meet the course requirements, and guidance on unit enrolment for each semester of study.

 Units are 12 credit points unless otherwise stated.

 Students complete general studies by selecting any two units available under any specialisation from those listed below, or two units appropriate to a single specialisation.

-Note: Community learning and Language and education are not available to students commencing in 2016.
-Students at Singapore can only complete the organisational learning specialisation
+Note: Students at Singapore can only complete the organisational learning specialisation.

 Students may exit this course early and apply to graduate with the following, provided they have satisfied the requirements for that award during their enrolment in this master's course: